 "High quality teaching, adapted for individual pupils, is the first step in responding to pupils who have or may have SEND.
 Additional intervention and support cannot compensate for a lack of good quality teaching.
 Schools should regularly and carefully review the quality of teaching for all pupils, including those at risk of underachievement.
-This includes reviewing and, where necessary, improving, teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEND most frequently encountered."
-(Code of Practice 0-25years 2014)
+This includes reviewing and, where necessary, improving, teachers' understanding of strategies to identify and support vulnerable pupils, and their knowledge of the SEND most frequently encountered."
+(Code of Practice 0-25 years 2014)

-- All staff in our school have a responsibility for maximising achievement and opportunity of all learners. - All teachers are teachers of pupils with special educational needs. - Staff are aware of their responsibilities towards vulnerable learners and a positive, sensitive attitude is always shown towards all pupils - All class teachers provide adapted learning opportunities when required. - Staff are supported and where appropriate, offered training to ensure High Quality Teaching is maintained.

-- Staff have had training to enable them to deliver provision such as is outline in the BUCKS Ordinarily Available Provision (OAP) document - Teachers may need to set up extra, small group and/or individual support to accelerate a child's learning (This is an adaptation of the usual school curriculum not a specific intervention.)
-Such provision will be recorded their class provision map. - Parents meetings take place in Autumn and Spring Term and a written report is provided in the summer term - Headteacher will meet with CT termly to discuss pupil progress.
-Any new concerns will be passed on to the SENCO. - SENCO meets, formally, with teachers on a termly basis. - Impromptu communication between SENCO and teachers take place on a weekly/daily basis.
+- All staff in our school have a responsibility for maximising achievement and opportunity of all learners. - All teachers are teachers of children with special educational needs. - Staff are aware of their responsibilities towards vulnerable learners and a positive, sensitive attitude is always shown towards all children. - All class teachers provide adapted learning opportunities when required. - Staff are supported and where appropriate, offered training to ensure High Quality Teaching is maintained. - Staff have had training to enable them to deliver provision such as is outline in the Buckinghamshire County's Ordinarily Available Provision (OAP) document. - Teachers may need to set up extra, small group and/or individual support to accelerate a child's learning (This is an adaptation of the usual school curriculum - not a specific intervention.)
+Such provision will be recorded on their class provision map. - Parents meetings take place in Autumn and Spring Term and a written report is provided in the Summer Term. - The Headteacher and the SENDCO will meet with CT termly to discuss a child's progress.
+Any new concerns are raised with the SENDCO. - SENDCO meets, formally, with teachers on a termly basis. - Impromptu communication between SENDCO and teachers take place on a weekly/daily basis.